shilei-massclouds/clinux/README.md

 cloud@server:~/gitStudy/clinux$
 ```
 Now this is a Linux-kernel-like OS from boot to first user-process(init).
-For experiemnt, this user-process init just prints [Hello, wolrd!] and exit.
+For experiment, this user-process init just prints [Hello, wolrd!] and exit.
+> Note: `Profile [1]: arceos_hello[3a1208]` can't be selected now.
+> We need to introduce ArceOS's objs first as below:
+### Import components from ArceOS and Test
+Patch and script are in directory `thirty_part/arceos/`.
+Copy both these files into the top directory of arceos first.
+1. Patch arceos
+At the top directory of arceos, execute `git apply prepare_export_obj.patch`
+2. Export objs from arceos to clinux
+At the top directory of arceos, execute `./export_objs.sh`
+3. make && make run